 Kondalilla Falls is probably the most popular waterfall on the Sunshine Coast.
 To see the falls from all angles, you’ll need to do the 5km loop that involves a lot of steps (about 300).

-Depending on the water flow, you can go for a dip at the base of the falls but most people jump into the rock pool at the top of Kondalilla Falls.
+Depending on the water flow, you can go for a dip at the base of the falls but most people jump into the swimming hole at the top of Kondalilla Falls.

 The walk through the rainforest is actually quite nice but can be a bit mozzie-infested (and possibly leeches) if you’re there in summer.